Is it safe to travel in Turkey?

 sources of security info include World

-Many people do come down with Travelers' Diarrhea ("the
+Some people do come down with Travelers' Diarrhea, and more

 dining habits.
 The US Government Centers